 But her seemingly mundane career trajectory in stenography soon took a drastic turn as the country prepared to enter World War II.

-Julia Child’s Spy Days During World War II
+Julia Child’s Spy Career During World War II

 Like many Americans, Julia Child wanted to help the country prepare for the war.
 In September 1941, three months before the U.S. entered the Second World War, Child began volunteering with the Pasadena chapter of the American Red Cross where she headed the Department of Stenographic Services.